Fabinho suffers injury during Liverpool's Champions League game with Midtjylland

 - Button, Hill on Hamilton and F1's GOAT debate

-Thiago Alcantara, Naby Keita and Joel Matip all missed Tuesday's Champions League fixture against the Danish champions, though Klopp is hopeful all three will return soon.
+Thiago Alcantara, Naby Keita and Joel Matip all missed Tuesday's Champions League fixture against the Danish champions, but Klopp was hopeful all three would return soon.

 He told his pre-match press conference: "It's still what I said last week, we look day by day.
 It looks like we will need a few more days."